soheil-js/JetNet/README.md

 ## 🛡️ Replay protection

-JET uses a unique `id` (GUID) in each token header as a token identifier.
+JET uses a unique `jti` (GUID) in each token header as a token identifier.
 While AEAD nonces ensure semantic security, they **do not prevent replay attacks by themselves**.

 To protect against token replay:

-- Validate the `id` (token identifier) server-side or in your application, e.g., keep a short-lived cache of used IDs.
+- Validate the `jti` (token identifier) server-side or in your application, e.g., keep a short-lived cache of used IDs.
-- Standard claims like `expiration` and `notBefore`/`issuedAt` (not-before/issued-at) should also be verified to limit the token's valid window.
+- Standard claims like `exp` and `nbf`/`iat` (not-before/issued-at) should also be verified to limit the token's valid window.

-This implementation provides `header.id` and hooks via `validateTokenId` for application-level replay protection.
+This implementation provides `header.jti` and hooks via `validateTokenId` for application-level replay protection.
 Replay mitigation is enforced by the consuming application rather than the JET library itself.

 ## 🧪 Example (C#)